Skip to Content

 The Powder Tower stands tall at one of the most important gates in Prague, the eastern entrance gate.

-Constructed in 1475, the Gothic structure is one of the city’s original city gate, and was used for, you guess it, gunpowder storage.
+Constructed in 1475, the Gothic structure is one of the city’s original city gates and was used for, you guessed it, gunpowder storage.

 This historic tower not only marks the entrance to Old Town Prague, but it was also here that the King’s coronation ride would begin.

-If you’re up to it, you can climb the 186 steps up to the top of the Powder Tower to learn more about the tower’s history and to get some great views of the city.
+If you’re up to it, you can climb the 186 steps up to the top of the Powder Tower to learn more about its history and get some great views of the city.

 Charles Bridge